 Presenters: Nahal Akbari-Saneh, Sabrina Machetti, James E. Purpura, Joowon Suh

 Discussant (10 min): Antony John Kunnan

 The affordances of using scenario-based assessment in cross-linguistic assessment contexts

 To reflect the need to measure broadened constructs of language-driven competencies, and to examine how such competencies are displayed in cross-linguistic contexts, a scenario-based assessment (SBA) approach was adopted.
-Guided by a learning-oriented assessment framework (Purpura & Turner 2014; Turner & Purpura 2016), the SBA approach presents examinees with a carefully sequenced set of naturally-occurring scenes in which examinees carry out actions and interact with simulated characters until the overarching scenario goal (i.e., the target competency) is brought to resolution.
+Guided by a learning-oriented assessment framework (Purpura & Turner, 2014; Turner & Purpura, 2016), the SBA approach presents examinees with a carefully sequenced set of naturally-occurring scenes in which examinees carry out actions and interact with simulated characters until the overarching scenario goal (i.e., the target competency) is brought to resolution.
 Because the tasks within a scenario are designed to simulate habits of mind, SBA provides insights into how learners of typologically different languages utilize their situated language competencies to fulfill the scenario goal.
-This paper lays out the theoretical framework for exploring the cross-linguistic insights of using SBA across four typologically different languages.
+This paper lays out the theoretical framework for using SBA in cross-linguistic assessment contexts and describes the processes of designing parallel scenario narratives across four typologically different languages.

 Examining ESL learners’ situated language proficiency and topical learning through a scenario-based assessment